Administrative Law - Anderson

 Read pages 1-36 (Trial Basics & Case Analysis)

-All sections (Noble and Foritano) will meet for this first class only at the Clinic Courtroom for required courtroom equipment training.
-All other Monday classes will be in Room 206.
+NOTE: All sections (Foritano and Noble) will meet for this class in Room 206.

 Wills and Trusts - BegleiterFor Wednesday, Aug.
 26, read the prefaces to the first and seventh edition and pages 1-26 of Scoles, Halbach, Roberts and Begleiter, Problems and Materials on Decedents’ Estates and Trusts (7th ed.)

 Will Drafting - BegleiterFor Tuesday, Jan.
 20, please read pages 1-8 in Lucy A. Marsh, DRAFTING WILLS AND TRUSTS (2009).